 Bike tires come in a bewildering array of sizes.
 All of them differ in two dimensions: tire diameter and tire width.
 The tire diameter is determined by measuring the distance between the two outer ends of the tire, while the tire width is determined by measuring the distance between tire treads or the outside walls of the tire.
 For road cycling, we use the metric system while for MTB we use the imperial system to express the measures.

-Therefore, when choosing a bike tire, you should have several things in mind.
+Therefore, when choosing a bike tire size, you should have several things in mind.
 A large diameter tire will give you more speed, but it will take away some stability.
 With tire width, it’s the opposite.
 Slim tires will roll faster and cause less resistance, but they will perform poorly on loose surfaces.
-On the other hand, fatter tires roll faster, but they will help you stay on track more easily.
+On the other hand, fatter tires roll more slowly, but they will help you stay on track more easily.

 So, in order to choose the correct bike tire size, you should make figure out what is more important for you, speed or stability, and make a compromise.